-Since the 1930s, EPS Geofoam has been in commercial usage.
-The discovery of EPS, which is 30 times lighter than in-expanded polystyrene, gave rise to a slew of new applications, including several applications in the construction sector.
-It is presently mostly utilized as insulation, but it is also employed as a structural filler in above and below-grade settings as an alternative to soil.
+Since the 1930s, EPS Geofoam has been in the construction industry.
+The discovery of Expanded Polystyrene, which is 30 times lighter than soil, gave rise to a slew of new applications, including several applications in the construction sector.
+It is presently mostly utilized as insulation, but it is also employed as a structural filler in above and below-grade application as an alternative to soil.

 The Importance of EPS Geofoam in Construction